NexusWasLost/winbun64/README.md

 DXGI is part of the DirectX family and provides API for Graphics and GPU related information.

 WinBun64 uses `DXGI` interfaces like `IDXGIFactory1()` and `IDXGIAdapter1()` to fetch GPU information such as GPU names, VRAM size and total number of adapters.

+### 🔹 CPUID

+`cpuid` is a processor instruction that returns detailed information about the CPU such as its Brand, features, etc.

+WinBun64 uses it to get the full CPU Brand String.
+Since it uses `cpuid` this limits WinBun64 to just x86 and x86_64 (AMD64) systems only.

 ---